maximbz/Aquarium-Wednesday/readme.txt

 	half lidded (boared)
 	half lidded (happy)
-	the eyes blink, pupils look around the fish have fins that wiggle the rear fin wiggles a little crab walks along the bottom, slowly from one side to the other, sometimes
+	the eyes blink, pupils look around a little crab walks along the bottom, slowly from one side to the other, sometimes